arkency/posts/posts/2017-07-20-nil-empty-blank-ruby-rails-difference.md

 ## `presence`

+Provided by Rails.
 Sometimes you would like to write a logic such as:

 ```
 #!ruby